Training courses

 Den Haag, the Netherlands

-Research projects are increasingly interdisciplinary enterprises often with a strong emphasis on stakeholder participation and engagement.
-As a result natural scientists are being called upon to engage with a broader set of scientific and societal stakeholders and operate in new and challenging environments.
+Research projects are increasingly interdisciplinary enterprises, often with a strong emphasis on stakeholder participation and engagement.
+As a result, natural scientists are being called upon to engage with a broader set of scientific and societal stakeholders and operate in new and challenging environments.
 In this changing professional context, gaining appropriate research skills is becoming a necessity.

-What this means in practice is finding new ways to collaborate, communicate, and engage with stakeholders (in our case fishers), managers and policy makers to broaden the knowledge base and increase the policy relevance of our work.
-As a result there is a need for targeted training in social science research methods for natural scientists.
+What this means in practice is finding new ways to collaborate, communicate, and engage with stakeholders (in our case, fishers), managers and policy-makers to broaden the knowledge base and increase the policy relevance of our work.
+As a result, there is a need for targeted training in social science research methods for natural scientists.

-Background to the topic such as how social scientists understand and study the world, and the underpinning social science theory will also be discussed where appropriate.
+Background to the topic, such as how social scientists understand and study the world, and the underpinning social science theory, will also be discussed where appropriate.
 The course is designed to be challenging, flexible, and fun, and includes fieldwork in a fishing port.

 Objective

-Through gaining new skills, participants will be better able to work effectively with stakeholders in (cooperative) research projects, as well as having a better appreciation of the strengths and application of the social sciences in fisheries research.
+Through gaining new skills, participants will be better able to work effectively with stakeholders in (cooperative) research projects, as well as have a better appreciation of the strengths and application of the social sciences in fisheries research.

 Level